Fusion-Lightguns/Printable-Lightguns/README.md

 # Printable-Lightguns

-A repo for all "shells" you can 3d print &amp; DIY  with Fusion Lightgun parts.
+      - A place for all "shells" you can 3d print &amp; DIY  with Fusion Lightgun parts.

 # How To Use